spacotto/grimoire/python/chapters/chapter017.md

 In Python, **attributes** are variables associated with an object or class. **Instance variables** are the most common type — unique to each object, defined using `self` inside a class.
 Understanding how attributes work is fundamental to writing clear, object-oriented Python.

 ## Understanding Attributes
-An attribute is any variable bound to an object or class.
+An attribute is any **variable bound to an object or class**.
 Attributes store state and are accessed via dot notation (`object.attribute`).
 ```python
 class Dog:
     species = "Canis lupus"  # class attribute